-The motor and the gearbox are the drive system of a rotary valve.
+The motor and the gearbox combine to form what is known as the valve’s drive system.
 Most of the rotary valves are driven through a reduction gearbox that is powered by an electrically induced motor.
 The reduction gearbox is normally utilized to receive a specific motor speed and produce a low output speed.
-When assembling the system, the motor and gearbox can be mounted in several ways; gear driven (direct mounting of the gearbox to the rotor shaft) chain driven etc.
+The three drive arrangements that Polimak offers are; a worm gear reduction connection, a chain gear connection and a direct coupling connection.

-Throughout the industrial sector, the use of a rotary valve is undeniable.
-Since its inception, its use in industries has progressively grown.
-Its utilization can range from food and pharmaceutical to agricultural and milling industries – nearly every industry out there makes use of it to its full capacity.
-The valve is designed according to the bulk materials it is meant to handle.
-Different types of bulk materials demand different valve designs.
+A rotary valve is designed according to the dry bulk materials which it is processing.
+Different types of dry bulk solids demand different valve designs.
 Coated surfaces that are non-stick or polished stainless-steel surfaces are commonly used for products having corrosive, sticky, and cohesive characteristics.

 Wide range of rotary valve models and configurations are available for different process conditions and physical properties of transferred bulk solids.
 According to process (silo, cyclone, jet filter, conveyor, pneumatic conveying system etc.) ; according to bulk material (fine powder, granule, abrasive, elastic, high temperature etc.)